kormixensnik34/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the importance of creating user-friendly and intuitive software, as well as the ongoing challenge developers face in anticipating and accounting for potential user errors.
 It also reminds us that while technology can greatly enhance our lives, it is ultimately up to us as users to use it responsibly and intelligently.

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also emphasizes the importance of considering the end-user when designing and developing software.